andycranston/backdate/README.md

 See the full script for details.

-The key take away is that if an existing command exists that can solve part or most of your problem (determining the number of days in a given month and year) then use that command in a pipeline that pulls the required data out in a format you can use.
+The thing to learn here is that if an existing command exists that can solve part or most of your problem (in this case determining the number of days in a given month and year) then use that command in a pipeline that pulls the required data out in a format you can use.

 ## Exercise for the reader